Last updated on May 19th, 2024 at 01:50 pm

 While this does come at an additional cost, it can provide valuable insight into the condition of the property and help uncover any potential issues.

-Seller’s Disclosure: Requesting a seller’s disclosure is another way to gain information about the property’s condition.
+Seller’s Disclosure: Requesting a seller’s disclosure is another way to get the information about the property’s condition.

 Many sellers are legally required to disclose any known material defects or problems.

-Request for Repair: Instead of eliminating the home inspection contingency entirely, buyers can modify the terms to include a request for repairs.
+Request for Repairs: Instead of eliminating the home inspection contingency entirely, buyers can modify the terms to include a request for repairs.

 This allows buyers to renegotiate or request that specific issues be addressed by the seller before proceeding with the purchase.